-iOS 7 beta file hints that Apple is testing new non-Retina iPad mini with A6 processorAlex Wagner - Deputy Managing Editor, News Desk
+iOS 7 beta file hints that Apple is testing new non-Retina iPad mini with A6 processorAlex Wagner - Editorial Director of News and Content

 Apple is known for its yearly iOS product refreshes, and while the iPad mini is a new member of the iOS family, it's expected that the shrunken tablet will follow that same pattern.
 The question on the minds of most people is exactly what kind of specs the upcoming iPad mini refresh will pack.
 We'll have to wait until Tim Cook and Co. actually unveil the thing before we know for sure, but some references inside of the iOS 7 beta may have given some hints about the specs of a new iPad mini that Apple is currently testing.

 According to a report from iOS developer Nick Frey and 9to5Mac, a hidden file has been inside the iOS 7 beta has been found to contain references to three new iPad mini models called "iPad2,8," "iPad2,9" and "iPad2,10" (codenames J75, J76 and J77).
 For reference, the existing iPad mini variants are "iPad2,5," "iPad2,6" and "iPad 2,7."
 The file lists the new iPad mini models as being powered by an "s5l8950x" processor, also known as the A6 processor that powers the iPhone 5.

 The file also suggests that this iPad mini that's in testing may not sport a Retina display.
 The references to devices that are equipped with Retina displays, like the iPhone 5 and fourth-generation iPad, include "@2x" code that indicates the presence of artwork made for a Retina display.
 However, the references to the new iPad mini in testing contain no such "@2x" code.